DataSF/draft-publishing-standards/canonical-lists/street-names.md

 * For official base maps to label the streets properly
 * As a component part of a full address ([see address formatting guidance](/addresses.md))
-* To validate against user submitted address data
+* To validate against user submitted address data (e.g. in a form online)

 ### Accepted values